IOStreams

 Streaming Examples

-Read 128 characters at a time from the file:
+Read 128 characters at a time from a file:

 while (data = io.read(128))